Veto Trigammon (Patti Beadles): Roll 3 dice, and your opponent chooses which 2 form your roll.

 You're the 1: Your opponent moves all your 1's, before you play the rest of your roll.
 This usually makes 1-1 a VERY bad roll.

-Stack 'Em Up!: The winner of the game is not the player who bears off checkers first, but the player who had the most checkers on the 6-point at some time in the game.
+Stackgammon: The winner of the game is not the player who bears off checkers first, but the player who had the most checkers on the 6-point at some time in the game.
+Ties go to the player who bears his men off first.